Teo Tuvale: Historian

 Tuvale's historical works included detailed recordings of Samoan architecture, genealogies (gafa), fa'a Samoa, culture, language and ceremonies.

 Tuvale writes in the introduction of An Account of Samoan History up to 1918;

 Tuvale also helped two brothers compile another important historical document Tusi Fa'alupega (Samoan ceremonial greetings in oratory) which was given to the London Missionary Society.

 Death

 Tuvale's last job was supervising the burial of the dead during the 1918 flu epidemic which killed an estimated 22% (8,500) of Samoa's population.
 He died in December 1919, immediately following the epidemic.
 He is buried in Faleasiu.

 Descendants

-Tuvale is the grandfather of Samoan author, educator and professor Peggy Fairbairn-Dunlop.
+Tuvale is the grandfather of Samoan author, educator and professor Peggy Fairbairn-Dunlop and great-grandfather of New Zealand High Commissioner to South Africa Emma Dunlop-Bennett.